gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 Implementation
 ==============

 The audio module is implemented as a set of functions.
-These functions call out to the user's implementation and are wrapped in the :c:struct:`audio_module_functions` API, as listed in the following figure:
+These functions call out to the user's implementation that are wrapped in the :c:struct:`audio_module_functions` API.
+The following figure shows how the audio module functions and the user provided functions relate:

 .. figure:: images/audio_module_functions.svg
    :alt: Audio module functions